apple/swift-argument-parser/Documentation/04 Customizing Help.md

 ## Modifying the Help Flag Names

-Users can see the help screen for a command by passing either `-h` or `--help` flag, by default.
+Users can see the help screen for a command by passing either the `-h` or the `--help` flag, by default.
 If you need to use one of those flags for another purpose, you can provide alternative names when configuring a root command.

 ```swift
 struct Example: ParsableCommand {